rusticlion/Manastorm/manastorm_codebase_dump.md

             amount = params.amount or "all" -- "all" means consume all tokens used for the spell })
         return results
     end
 }

+-- vfx: Generates a visual effect for the spell via the event system Keywords.vfx = {
+    behavior = {
+        triggersVisualEffect = true,
+        category = "SPECIAL"
+    },
+    execute = function(params, caster, target, results, events) -- Default target to ENEMY if not specified, matching most spell effects local eventTarget = params.target or Constants.TargetType.ENEMY

+        -- Get the effect type using Constants.VFXType, with fallback to IMPACT local effectType

+        if params.effect then
+            -- If the param is already a string (not a constant), use it directly if type(params.effect) == "string" then
+                effectType = params.effect
+            else
+                -- Otherwise, use it as provided (assuming it's a constant) effectType = params.effect
+            end
+        else
+            -- Default to impact if no effect specified effectType = Constants.VFXType.IMPACT
+        end

+        -- Validate effect type with more extensive checks local isValidEffect = false

+        -- First check if it's a direct string match isValidEffect = Constants.isValidVFXType(effectType)

+        -- If not, check if it's a constant reference (not a string) if not isValidEffect and type(effectType) ~= "string" then -- Check if it's a direct value from Constants.VFXType for _, value in pairs(Constants.VFXType) do
+                if effectType == value then
+                    isValidEffect = true
+                    break
+                end
+            end
+        end

+        -- If still not valid, see if it's a string that closely matches a defined effect if not isValidEffect and type(effectType) == "string" then -- Try without case sensitivity
+            local lowerEffect = effectType:lower()
+            for _, value in pairs(Constants.VFXType) do
+                if lowerEffect == value:lower() then
+                    effectType = value -- Use the correctly cased version isValidEffect = true
+                    break
+                end
+            end
+        end

+        -- Fall back to IMPACT if we couldn't validate the effect if not isValidEffect then
+            print(string.format("[VFX KEYWORD] Warning: Unknown effect type '%s', falling back to 'impact'", tostring(effectType)))
+            effectType = Constants.VFXType.IMPACT
+        end

+        -- Add debug output (abbreviated version for production) print(string.format("[VFX KEYWORD] Creating effect: %s for %s -> %s", effectType,
+            caster and caster.name or "unknown",
+            target and target.name or "unknown"))

+        -- Create the EFFECT event with a string target type (not a Constants value) local targetTypeString = "enemy" -- Default

+        -- Convert Constants.TargetType values to strings
+        if eventTarget == Constants.TargetType.ENEMY then
+            targetTypeString = "enemy"
+        elseif eventTarget == Constants.TargetType.SELF then
+            targetTypeString = "self"
+        elseif eventTarget == Constants.TargetType.BOTH then
+            targetTypeString = "both"
+        elseif type(eventTarget) == "string" then
+            -- If it's already a string, use it directly targetTypeString = eventTarget
+        end

+        table.insert(events or {}, {
+            type       = "EFFECT", -- Use the existing EFFECT event type source     = "caster", -- Use string "caster" not Constants value target     = targetTypeString, -- Use string type for target effectType = effectType, -- The specific VFX template name (e.g., "firebolt") duration   = params.duration, -- Optional duration override -- Pass through any other params for the VFX system vfxParams  = params -- Store original params for flexibility })
+        return results -- Return unmodified results (only adds an event) end
+}